zhiqi-zhang233/MyMusicVault/README.md

   - **Aggregation:** Uses `$unwind` on the genres array (since one song can have multiple genres).
 It groups by genre name and counts them.

-  - **Smart Selection:** To make the UI visually appealing, the backend randomly selects one representative album cover from the songs belonging to that genre using random.choice, ensuring the dashboard looks fresh on every reload.
+  - **Smart Selection:** To make the UI visually appealing, the backend randomly selects one representative album cover from the songs belonging to that genre using `random.choice`, ensuring the dashboard looks fresh on every reload.

 ### 2. Music Browser (Search & Filter)